-The Health and Safety Coordinator will review documentation of recent training received by all members of the team and recorded on Training Matrix.
+The Health and Safety Coordinator will review documentation of recent training received by all members of the team and recorded on the electronic / web-based Training Matrix.
 Completed training will be tracked using the Training Matrix.
 Additional training to be arrange as necessary.

-Training identified to be required will be provided only by in-house competent trainers or approved 3rd party training providers.
+Training identified to be required will be provided only by in-house competent trainers, approved 3rd party training providers or use of web-based Health & Safety Programs such as 4S Consulting platform currently being used by Gazzola .
 All trainings must include means of evaluation of training such as written evaluations.